August 1, 2019

 Adding ActivityIndicator to WebView

 To add an ActivityIndicator to a WebViewcomponent you have to first define an ActivityIndicator.
-Import this component from react-native core.
-Then, modify the Browser.js file as following.
+Import this component from the react-native core.
+Then, modify the Browser.js file as follows.

 import React, { Component } from 'react'